vmware-archive/vsphere-storage-for-kubernetes/documentation/policy-based-mgmt.md

 ## Overview

-One of the most important features of vSphere for Storage Management is Policy based Management.
-Storage Policy Based Management (SPBM) is a storage policy framework that provides a single unified control plane across a broad range of data services and storage solutions.
+One of the most important features of vSphere for Storage Management is Policy based Management(SPBM).
+SPBM provides a single unified control plane across a broad range of data services and storage solutions.
 SPBM enables vSphere administrators to overcome upfront storage provisioning challenges, such as capacity planning, differentiated service levels and managing capacity headroom

-As we discussed in previously StorageClass specifies provisioner and parameters.
-And using these parameters you can define the policy for that particular PV which will be dynamically provisioned.
+StorageClass specifies provisioner and parameters which can be used to define the intended policy for a PV which will be dynamically provisioned.

-You can specify the existing vCenter Storage Policy Based Management (SPBM) policy to configure a persistent volume with SPBM policy. storagePolicyName parameter is used for this.
+Existing SPBM policies can be used to configure a persistent volume with requested dataservices via storagePolicyName parameter.

 **Note:**